wmiller848/Fedops/README.md

 Fedops is a cloud vps manager and contionous intigration tool designed to easilty and securely manage shipping docker containers.
 Fedops initigrates very tightly with docker, and the docker registery.

-You can use Fedops to create a cluster of machines that will poll source control, build, test, and deploy to any number of servers you define.
+You can use Fedops to create a cluster of machines that will poll source control, build, test, and deploy to any number of machines you define.

 The developer is referred to as the dispatcher